 AI image generators are taking the internet by storm!
-Tools like Midjourney, DALL-E 3, Stable Diffusion, and Adobe Firefly let you create stunning visuals from simple text prompts in seconds.
+Tools like Open AI Chat GPT, Gemini, Midjourney, DALL-E 3, Stable Diffusion, and Adobe Firefly let you create stunning visuals from simple text prompts in seconds.
 It feels like magic, right?
 A seemingly endless source of unique images for your blog posts, social media, and website. ✨

 But as many WordPress site owners are discovering, there’s a complex question lurking behind these amazing creations: What about copyright?
 Is that cool AI-generated image really yours to use freely, especially for commercial purposes?

 The answer, unfortunately, is complicated and still evolving.
-Using AI images isn’t automatically safe, and assuming you own the copyright might land you in hot water, similar to the hidden risks of using images you find elsewhere online.
+Using AI Generated Images isn’t automatically safe, and assuming you own the copyright might land you in hot water, similar to the hidden risks of using images you find elsewhere online.
 Let’s dive into the current landscape.

 This is the core of the confusion.
 Traditional copyright law protects original works of human authorship.